ChrisGivelas/chain-chess/README.md

 ## Overview

 Chain-chess is a decentralized chess game.
 It allows users to start games with others, store information about win/loss statistics, and validate moves and board states.
-I chose this idea because I thought the complexity of programming a chess game in solidity would exemplify my skills (and I believe it still does), but I unfortunately am missing some of my original requirements that I think would make this project even better.
+I chose this idea because I thought the complexity of programming a chess game in solidity would exemplify my skills, but I unfortunately am missing some of my original requirements that I think would make this project even better.
 Originally I intended to add tournament staking functionality and staking for individual games, but implementing the chess logic turned out to be a difficult enough task.
 I'm intending to add these features in the near future.

 ## Project Structure